 Throughout all this time it felt wonderful to expand my mind in many new directions, associate with a diverse array of intellectuals, and receive praise for some of my thoughts and essays, but I ultimately decided that a career dedicated entirely to philosophy wasn’t the right path for me.
 Instead, I turned my attention more heavily toward computer science and one of my more hedonistic interests: video game development!

 A Love of World-building

 Moving to Redmond, Washington, I fulfilled one of my childhood dreams by attending courses in game design and programming at DigiPen Institute of Technology.
 I highly recommend DigiPen if you’re interested in any area of game development: the atmosphere is wonderful and the professors and facilities are top-notch.

 The only downside is that it is quite expensive.
 So much so, in fact, that when my finances took a turn for the worse I had to withdraw.
 Undaunted, I continued studying all aspects of game development and soon found employment as a software test engineer for Volt Information Sciences.
 I had the pleasure of testing a wide variety of Xbox 360 games, including Magic: Duels of the Planeswalkers 2012, Insanely Twisted Shadow Planet, and the Kinect title Gunstringer.
-Later, I spent some more time in Taiwan serving as translator and editor for the Industrial Technology Research Institute (ITRI), then returned to the US where I did some software development for Hewlett Packard Enterprise (HPE) along with a little more game testing, this time for Nintendo of America on such noteworthy titles as Mario Kart 8 Deluxe and The Legend of Zelda: Breath of the Wild.
-Now I’m back in Taiwan putting my skills as a technical writer and translator to good use while also continuing to gradually build up my own indie game development company: Golden Drake Studios.
+Later, I spent some more time in Taiwan serving as translator and editor for the Industrial Technology Research Institute (ITRI), then returned to the US where I’ve written code for Hewlett Packard Enterprise (HPE) and done a little more game testing, primarily for Nintendo of America on such noteworthy titles as The Legend of Zelda: Breath of the Wild and Mario Kart 8 Deluxe.
+Now I’m back in my hometown of St. George, Utah, working as a freelance programmer while also continuing to gradually build up my own indie game development company: Golden Drake Studios.